Ginkgo biloba: Leaves

 The leaves are unique among seed plants, being fan-shaped with veins radiating out into the leaf blade, sometimes bifurcating (splitting), but never anastomosing to form a network.
 Two veins enter the leaf blade at the base and fork repeatedly in two; this is known as dichotomous venation.
 The leaves are usually 5–10 cm, but sometimes up to 15 cm long.
 The old common name, maidenhair tree, derives from the leaves resembling pinnae of the maidenhair fern, Adiantum capillus-veneris.
 Ginkgos are prized for their autumn foliage, which is a deep saffron yellow.

-Leaves of long shoots are usually notched or lobed, but only from the outer surface, between the veins.
+The species is heterophyllous (two types of leaves); those on the long shoots are thicker, have higher rates of photosynthesis, higher vein density and leaf hydraulic conductance, while those on the short shoots are better at handling drought.
+Leaves of long shoots are also usually notched or lobed, but only from the outer surface, between the veins.
 They are borne both on the more rapidly growing branch tips, where they are alternate and spaced out, and also on the short, stubby spur shoots, where they are clustered at the tips.
 Leaves are green both on the top and bottom and have stomata on both sides.
-During autumn, the leaves turn a bright yellow and then fall, sometimes within a short space of time (one to 15 days).
+During autumn, the leaves turn a bright yellow and then fall, sometimes within a short space of time (one to fifteen days).
+Leaves of the cultivar 'Tubifolia' have funnel-shaped leaves.